actonlang/acton/docs/tutorial/example-1.md

 ```

 The definition above ***binds*** the name `harmonic` to an
-object of type ``function'`.
+object of type `function`.
 This type means only that we may use the
 object in a function call.
 Thus, parameter `n` is bound to the
 integer 3, and the function body is executed.
 3 will be added to 1, which is fine;
 integer values can be added.
 The result is used as the second argument